willtrnr/play-redis/README.md

 --------

  - Akka serialization for pluggable serialization protocols.
- - Compression of larger values to reduce bandwidth.
+ - Compression of larger values to reduce latency.
  - 2-tier cache system, recent keys are kept in a local cache.

 Usage